arashiwalker/Responsive-Portfolio/README.md

 ### Submission on BCS

-* Please submit both the deployed Github.io link to your homework AND the link to the Github Repository!
+* Please submit both the deployed Github.io link to your homework AND the link to the Github Repository !

 ### Instructions